iddahmlauzi/LESS/README.md

 > - `CHECKPOINT_WEIGHTS` should match the learning rate used during the final steps of each checkpoint’s training.
 > - The learning rates for each checkpoint can be found in the file
 >   `out/{JOB_NAME}/checkpoint-{CKPT}/trainer_state.json`.
->   Within this file, locate the step that corresponds to the checkpoint number (e.g., step 6 for checkpoint 6).
+>   Within this file, locate the step that corresponds to the checkpoint number.
 You will see the learning rate listed there.

 The influence score for each training data point will be saved in the `OUTPUT_PATH` directory.
 You can use the following script to select the top-k data points with the highest influence score.